ricardoboss/STEP/CONTRIBUTING.md

    - Make sure your changes are not out-of-scope for the issue you are working on
    - Create small commits and put the idea behind each change in the commit message

+3. Write tests
+   - To add integration tests, create a new file in the `StepLang/Examples` folder, then add a file with the same name and the extension `.out` with the expected output
+   - To add unit tests, create new Xunit tests in the appropriate `StepLang.Tests` folder

 ### Coding Guidelines

 Make sure your code is properly formatted and follows our coding guidelines:

 - Format your code using `dotnet format`
+  - Run `dotnet tool install -g dotnet-format` to install it
 - Follow the [C# Coding Conventions](https://learn.microsoft.com/en-us/dotnet/csharp/fundamentals/coding-style/coding-conventions)
 - Follow the [.NET Design Guidelines](https://learn.microsoft.com/en-us/dotnet/standard/design-guidelines/)